-A 2010 study by Reid and colleagues also found that sedentary adults over 55 with insomnia who began exercising aerobically for 16 weeks improved their subjective sleep quality, time taken to get to sleep, total sleep time and sleep efficiency.
-Furthermore, they also experienced less daytime dysfunction and sleepiness, and rated themselves as being less depressed and having more vitality then before they began the exercise program (Reid et al., 2010).
+A 2010 study by Reid and colleagues also found that sedentary adults over 55 with insomnia who began exercising aerobically for 16 weeks improved their subjective sleep quality, the time taken to get to sleep, total sleep time and sleep efficiency.
+Furthermore, they also experienced less daytime dysfunction and sleepiness and rated themselves as being less depressed and having more vitality than before they began the exercise program (Reid et al., 2010).

 Overall, exercising more as a way to sleep better gets a score of 16/25 + 15/25 + 30/50 =

 A moderate exercise regime of both cardio and strength training is going to be good for your health, but do see a doctor for a check-up first before beginning an intensive program.
 In the long run, regular exercise could lead to better sleep for you too.
 Just try not to engage in vigorous exercise in the last three hours before bed too often, as this can raise your arousal levels and make it harder to get to sleep at the start of the night.

 If you are currently experiencing severe insomnia, increasing your exercise is probably not the first step that I would recommend taking, especially if you are already quite active and feeling exhausted before you go to bed each night.
 A better approach would be not spending too much time in bed, minimising your alcohol intake, staying off bright screens in the last two hours before bed, and doing things to wind down before sleep.